MarcinZ20/NLP-Text-Analysis/README.md

 Texts that are being analyzed are:
 1. `Manuskrypt Wojnicza` by unknown author
-2. `One hundred years of solitude` by Gabriel Garcia Marquez
+2. `Oszi Csillagog` by Knut Hamsun

 For each of them, the program performs the following operations:
 1. Check weather or not it's following the Zipf law